anshika2698/Real-Time-Air-Quality-Prediction-with-Apache-Kafka/README.md

 ## Usage
  - Once the repository is cloned and the Docker and Kafka setups are working Following the given steps to run the model:
+# EDA
 - Run the EDA.ipynb file present in phase_2 folder, which would give you the required CSV files to run the XGBoost and Random Forest Model.
 - Run the sarima_preproccessin.ipynb file in phase_2 folder, which would the required CSV files to run the Sarima Model.
 Note:
 These are the CSV files you will get: training_data.csv, holdout_data.csv, sarima_training_data.csv and sarima_holdout_data.csv.
+#Model Building
 - Now go to the phase_3 folder which contains 3 .py files for random forest, xgboost and sarima model.
 - Make sure you have the needed libraries
 - Make sure the training data file paths are according to your system (xgboost and random forest have the same training_data.csv for training, and sarima uses sarima_training_data.csv.